Reading time: 10 minutes

 Medical Treatments for Brain Fog

-If you are experiencing acute brain fog, consult a doctor asap.
+If you are experiencing acute brain fog, you should consult a doctor as soon as possible.
 If you can’t go to a doctor, ask someone to take you to a hospital.

 Meanwhile, lie down and take some rest, stay hydrated, and avoid activities that require a lot of mental or physical exertion.
-And call someone to be by your side.
+Call someone to be by your side.

 The three mainstays of treating brain fog are: